Hoyasumii/avengers-endgame/README.md

 [The message ends and the hologram cuts out.]

 [Cut to outside the cottage.
-Pepper carries a wreath out of the house to an audience waiting outside f
+Pepper carries a wreath out of the house to an audience waiting outside fo